 The Military and Veterans Partnership Team results from years of work and study with Veterans, by Veterans and experts in the field of career development, employment, education, and training.
 Together, they have determined the career, education, and training approach best suited to help Veterans effectively transition to civilian life.
 From this work, it was learned that Veterans have a unique career, education, and training needs grouped into three areas: social, environmental, and support.

-To address these needs, the CBBC Military and Veterans Partnership Team was born to empower our Veterans to continue to make a difference.
+To address these needs, the CBBC Career College Military and Veterans Partnership Team was born to empower our Veterans to continue to make a difference.

-The principles that guided the establishment and continued conduct of the CBBC Military and Veterans Partnership Team are:
+The principles that guided the establishment and continued conduct of the CBBC Career College Military and Veterans Partnership Team are:

-The three components of the CBBC Military and Veterans Partnership Team
+The Three Components of the CBBC Career College Military and Veterans Partnership Team

 The first is focused on career and employment, where the program team works with the Veteran student and employers to determine the best career path for the Veteran and program of study.